jeanregisser/mediaremotetv-protocol/communication/README.md

 Each message exchanged between the Apple TV and the remote client is wrapped in a common envelope which contains the type of the message among other fields.

 [include](../protobuf/ProtocolMessage.proto)

+### Identifiers {#protocol-message-identifier}

+As MediaRemoteTV is an asynchronous protocol, identifiers are used to map a responses to requests.
+By setting `identifier` in the envelope message (`ProtocolMessage`) to a random UUID4 before sending it, the response will contain the same identifier upon reception.

+Not all messages use identifiers, nor does all of them support it.
+A message will only contain an identifer if it was triggered by a request.
+No "events" (e.g. status updates about playing media) messages will contain identifiers.
+Also, some other messages implicitly does not support it, like `CryptoPairingMessage`.
+In the latter case, no messages of other types can occur simultaneously so identifiers are not needed.

+An example of a message using an `identifier` can be seen below: `DeviceInfoMessage`

 ## Initiating a Connection {#connection}